Polynomial time constructive decision algorithm for multivariable quantum signal processing: M-QSP Constructivity Decision Algorithm (M-QSP-CDA)

 \begin{remark} From Theorem~\ref{thm:m-qsp} and Algorithm~\ref{alg1}, we can determine whether $(P,Q)$ can be constructed by $m$-variable M-QSP in $n$ steps in $O \left(nmL \right)$ computational complexity, where $L$ is

 which denotes the maximum number of terms in $P$ and $Q$ based on the degrees of $P$ and $Q$. \end{remark}

 M-QSP-CDA adopts a recursive structure, where the computational complexity of each step of recursion is at most $O \left(mL \right)$, and the number of recursive calls is at most $n+1$.
 Thus, the computational complexity of M-QSP-CDA is $O \left(nmL \right)$.
-This means that we can verify the proposed necessary and sufficient condition with classical computers efficiently.
-Note that this also implies we can check, using a finite procedure, whether a given pair of $m$-variable Laurent polynomials can be implemented by $m$-variable M-QSP.
+This means that, in the absence of numerical errors, we can verify the proposed necessary and sufficient condition with classical computers efficiently.
+In contrast, with finite precision, it is possible that M-QSP-CDA does not work well.
+It recursively determines variable indices and angle parameters step by step through polynomial computations, and numerical error may accumulate.
+This implies that it does not guarantee numerical stability in practice.
+Nevertheless, theoretically, M-QSP-CDA provides a finite procedure for checking whether a given pair of Laurent polynomials can be implemented by $m$-variable M-QSP.